NetherlandsForensicInstitute/dj-pcfg/README.md

 * ability to skip the first *n* passwords
 * ability to show the keyspace of a given rule
 * ability to share progress between running instances in order to improve performance
-* multithreading (but can't run massively parallel)
+* multithreading (but can't run massively parallel when using true probability order)

 Apart from the guesser it also implements a serializer for serializing a trained grammer to a binary file.
 This improves the performance of loading a model and makes it easier to upload it to Hashtopolis.